 Plex has clients/app that talk to the Plex server as opposed to Kodi which has none.
 That’s a very big differentiator actually.
 My TCL Roku TV supports Plex player which connects to the Plex server.
 Kodi doesn’t have a “client”.
 Instead, you rely on third-party vendor Players which can connect to Kodi via DLNA.
 This means you get inconsistent user experience across various platforms.

-If you want to vie Kodi with its interface, you have to connect a compatible device such as your laptop or set-top-box or Raspberry PI with Kodi directly to the TV via HDMI.
+If you want to view Kodi with its interface, you have to connect a compatible device such as your laptop or set-top-box or Raspberry PI with Kodi directly to the TV via HDMI.
 This can be limiting if you have a crammed living room for instance with no space for a stand-alone Kodi box.